 I hear it all the time, “I hate social media.”
 Well, now that you got that out of your system, it’s time to get on social media.

 That doesn’t mean you have to sign up for every site out there.
 Some are better than others depending on who your target market is, their gender, age, interests, etc.

 You’re better off focusing on one good one than forcing yourself to just flounder on all of them.
-If you’re not sure where you should be take our quiz!
+If you’re not sure where you should be, then I encourage you to take our quiz!

 Keep asking for book reviews

 I’ll be honest, it’s very distressing when authors reach out to me and their book has no reviews.
 Even if it only came out a month ago, someone should have read it and reviewed it in that amount of time.

 You know people, so get the word out.
 Ask friends and colleagues to forward a well-worded email to their friends and colleagues – that’s a great start for word of mouth.
 And you can often get free reviews from people you don’t know, too.
 In fact, here’s how to go about it!

 No book should have zero reviews if the author actually planned on writing it for people to read.